-Nordstjernan spent a day with Monica Lee, who bakes kanelbullar at the Swedish Church, to learn the trade and the "secret" recipe.
+Nordstjernan spent a day with Monica Lee, whose kanelbullar are 'world famous', to learn the trade and the "secret" recipe.

 You haven't really had a good Swedish "kanelbulle" in the city of bright lights until you've had one at the Swedish Church!
-One of New York's best-kept secrets must be Monica Lee's Swedish "kanelbullar" (cinnamon buns), which you can get only at the Swedish Church on 48th Street between Madison and Fifth.
+One of New York's best-kept secrets must be the Swedish Church's Swedish "kanelbullar" (cinnamon buns), which you can get only at the Swedish Church on 48th Street between Madison and Fifth.

-"You can come at 11, but be aware – it'll get hot," she says when I ask if I can come watch her bake.
+"You can come at 11, but be aware – it'll get hot," Monica Lee says when I ask if I can come watch her bake.
 I don’t dare suggest I help.

-I’ve eaten Monica’s cinnamon buns for years, as have practically every other Swede I know in the city.
+I’ve eaten the church’s cinnamon buns for years, as have practically every other Swede I know in the city.
 You go to the church, you check out the newspapers, you have a cup of coffee and a cinnamon bun.
 The latter is, as the saying goes, just like mom’s – but in this case even better.
 Yes, really.
-Americans too have sniffed them out, and Monica’s “kanelbullar” have been featured in the magazine Edible Manhattan and on TV on NY Channel 1.
+Americans too have sniffed them out, and the “kanelbullar” have been featured in the magazine Edible Manhattan and on TV on NY Channel 1.

 Monica came to the States in 1975 as a ballet dancer, and danced in two New York-based companies.
 After an injury forced her to quit, she taught Pilates and the Alexander technique and eventually became a tour guide.
 She also married and had a daughter.
 Like many expatriate Swedes, she’d visit the Swedish Church, and asked it she could help out.

-“I’ve been here now for over 20 years,” she explains.
+“I’ve been here now for over 20 years,” she explained when we met.

-Monica also cleans at the church, but her most important mission is the baking in the church’s basement kitchen.
-Many have tried baking the cinnamon buns, but nobody has been as successful as Monica.
+Monica's most important mission is the baking in the church’s basement kitchen.
+Many have tried baking the cinnamon buns, but few were as successful as Monica.

 “I don’t think I do anything special,” she says and takes out the dough, which is glossy and perfect in its consistency.
 “But I have done it for so long now, you know?”